 Materials Flows through Industry Supply Chain Modeling Tool

 NREL's Materials Flows through Industry (MFI) modeling tool tracks the material and energy demands from manufacturing supply chains.

-The MFI tool is a mine-to-materials, linear network model of the U.S. industrial sector.
-It can model a wide range of manufacturing scenarios, including the effects of changes in production technology and increases in industrial energy efficiency.
-The tool performs supply chain-scale analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.
+The tool is a linear network model of the U.S. industrial sector.
+It can model a range of manufacturing scenarios, including the effects of changes in production technology and increases in industrial energy efficiency.
+The tool performs supply chain analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.